andrew/ultimate-awesome/README.md

 - [awesome-psychology](https://github.com/weeeBox/awesome-psychology) - An awesome list of psychology courses, videos and books.
 Please, contribute!.
 - [awesome-angular-graphql](https://github.com/hasura/awesome-angular-graphql) - A curated collection of resources, clients and tools that make working with `GraphQL and Angular` awesome.
 - [awesome-ai-summerschool](https://github.com/hazratali/awesome-ai-summerschool) - A list of summer schools on Artificial Intelligence, Machine Learning, and Healthcare.
-- [awesome-long2short-on-lrms](https://github.com/hongcheng-gao/awesome-long2short-on-lrms) - Awesome-Long2short-on-LRMs is a collection of state-of-the-art, novel, exciting long2short methods on large reasoning models.
-It contains papers, codes, datasets, evaluations, and analyses.
-- [nilm-papers-with-code](https://github.com/klemenjak/nilm-papers-with-code) - An archive for NILM papers with source code and other supplemental material.
 - [awesome-cryoem](https://github.com/kuixu/awesome-cryoem) - A collaborative list of awesome CryoEM (Cryo Electron Microscopy) resources. .
 - [awesome-handshake](https://github.com/namebasehq/awesome-handshake) - A collection of awesome things regarding the Handshake ecosystem.
 - [dev-stuff](https://github.com/patrykwozinski/dev-stuff) - 😎 Programming stuff for everyone.
 Collection of articles, videos about architecture, Domain Driven Design, microservices, testing etc.